Bioconductor/EuroBioC2022/content/code.md

 description = "Code of conduct"
 +++

-This code of conduct is developed for the EuroBioC2022 conference.
+This code of conduct was developed for the EuroBioC2022 conference.
 For more details, see the [Bioconductor Code of Conduct](https://www.bioconductor.org/about/code-of-conduct/)
 <!-- The original Code of Conduct is copy-pasted and quoted below -->

 ## Social media policy